 A number of technical amendments designed to improve the transparency of the targets and functioning of the Act are also being considered.
 The Bill will reaffirm the Scottish Government’s commitment to focusing Government and public services on creating a more successful country, with opportunities for all of Scotland to flourish, through increasing sustainable economic growth.

 A public consultation on these proposals closed on 22nd September.
-The responses are being analysed and the Scottish Government will be reporting on the consultation results and setting out its response in due course.
-You can access a copy of the consultation paper, and related documents including interim impact assessments, at the bottom of this page.
+The analysis report was prepared by an independent contractor and published on 18th December.
+You can access a copy of all other consultation documents and reports including interim impact assessments, at the bottom of this page.